rrruko/squigly-trace/README.md

 You should have [stack](https://docs.haskellstack.org/en/stable/README/) installed.

-Clone the repo and run `stack build`.
+Clone the repo and run `stack build --ghc-options="-O2"`.

 # Running